 ‘Exceptional coaching.
 Frank is thorough and intuitive.
 His coaching is excellent and his feedback really makes you think deeply.
 I ended up restructuring my analytical framework thanks to him pushing me to think how to make it clearer.
 I’m very grateful for his inputs.’
 Karla Zimpel-Leal, University of East Anglia, UK

 ‘I don’t want to sound overly dramatic, but my stay at ARTISA has been like 2 weeks in paradise.
 I have never experienced this combination of really relaxing and getting so much work done.
-The coaching of Louise was warm, respectful, to the point and really read and gave feedback to every comma I put on paper during the retreat.
+The coaching was warm, respectful, to the point and really read and gave feedback to every comma I put on paper during the retreat.
 It was really helpful to have a set of trained eyes look over what I had written.’
 Vera Schölmerich, Assistant Professor, Erasmus University College, Erasmus University Rotterdam.

 ‘I was always encouraged to put my ideas forward and gained really useful, productive feedback from having my work looked through.
 I was helped with both planning my structure, and forming the direction of my main article.
 I can honestly say that throughout my time in education, from being at school to being a post-graduate, I have never had anyone give me such detailed and valuable feedback.’
 C. Marshall

 ‘I spent a week at Artisa working on my thesis.
-With a clear daily structure, personal feedback on your work, a beautiful environment, nice conversations and delicious meals, Celeste and Louise created a great and stimulating atmosphere to work in.
+With a clear daily structure, personal feedback on your work, a beautiful environment, nice conversations and delicious meals, you created a great and stimulating atmosphere to work in.
 It was a pleasure and felt like a privilege to be there.
 I would really like to come back some time.
 Thank you again and keep up the good work!’
 S. van Esch

 ‘I am trying to keep the spirit and lessons of the retreat as fresh as possible back in the Netherlands.
 Was such a boost to my writing productivity to be there for two weeks!
 And it also gave me the space to find more clarity about my overall thesis project.
 Have already recommended it to many…’ D. Alineja